 Rate Information.The annual percentage yield (APY) is a percentage rate that reflects the total amount of dividends to be paid on an account based on the dividend rate and frequency of compounding for an annual period.
 For Savings Accounts, the dividend rate and APY are the prospective rates and yields that the Credit Union anticipates paying for the applicable dividend period.
-For (Money Market Plus) MMP and (Health Savings Accounts) HSAs, the dividend rate for a particular tier, as set forth above, will apply to the entire account balance if the account balance is within the balance range for that tier.
-For Savings Accounts and IRA/ESA Share Accounts, the dividend rate and APY may change quarterly as determined by the Credit Union's Board of Directors.
-For MMP and HSAs, the dividend rate and APY may change at any time as determined by the Credit Union’s Board of Directors.
-For Premier Checking, Premier Plus Checking, Youth Checking, and Holiday accounts, the dividend rate and APY may change monthly as determined by the Credit Union Board of Directors.
+For MMP and HSA Accounts, the dividend rate for a particular tier, as set forth above, will apply to the entire account balance if the account balance is within the balance range for that tier.
+For Savings Accounts and IRA Accounts, the dividend rate and APY may change quarterly as determined by the Credit Union's Board of Directors.
+For MMP and HSA Accounts, the dividend rate and APY may change at any time as determined by the Credit Union’s Board of Directors.
+For Everyday Account w/Interest and Youth Checking accounts, the dividend rate and APY may change monthly as determined by the Credit Union Board of Directors.
 For Certificates, the dividend rate and APY are fixed and will be in effect for the term of the Certificate.
 The APY on Certificates is based on an assumption that dividends will remain on deposit until maturity.
 A withdrawal of dividends from a Certificate will reduce earnings.

 Nature of Dividends.Dividends are paid from current income and available earnings after required transfers to reserves at the end of the dividend period.

-Dividend Compounding & Crediting.The compounding and crediting of dividends and the dividend period applicable to each account are set forth in the rate schedules above.
-The Dividend Period is the period of time at the end of which an account earns dividend credit.
+Dividend Compounding & Crediting.The compounding and crediting of dividends and the dividend period applicable to each account are outlined in the rate schedules above.
+The Dividend Period is the period at the end of which an account earns dividend credit.
 The Dividend Period begins on the first calendar day of the period and ends on the last calendar day of the period.

 Account Limitations.For the MMP Account, no more than three (3) debit transactions may be made from this account during any calendar month; a debit transaction includes any withdrawal, transfer, or check withdrawal; debit transactions in excess of three (3) per calendar month will be assessed a $15.00 fee.
 MMP Accounts exceeding the three (3) debit transactions per month restriction three (3) times within a year may be subject to closure.
 For HSA Accounts there is no limit to the number or dollar amount of withdrawals.
 Withdrawals made by check or electronic means from an HSA will be reported to the IRS as current year normal distributions.
 Deposits are limited to the maximum annual contribution allowed by the IRS.

 Early Withdrawal Penalty: We may impose a penalty if you withdraw any of the principal before the maturity date.

 For all certificates, the amount of the early withdrawal penalty is based on the term of your certificate.
 The penalty schedule is as follows:

 Terms of 90 days and 6 months: 30 days dividends or dividends earned, whichever is less.

-Terms of 18 months, 2 and 3 years: 180 days dividends or dividends earned, whichever is less.
+Terms of 18 months, 2, and 3 years: 180 days dividends or dividends earned, whichever is less.